St. Louis City SC signs Brazilian striker as first designated player

 Klauss is the third international player the team has signed, along with Bosnian defender Selmir Pidro and Czech midfielder Tomas Ostrak.

-“He has tremendous capacity to score and create chances for his teammates,” Pfannenstiel said in a statement from the team.
+“He has tremendous capacity to score and create chances for his teammates,” Pfannenstiel said in a statement.
 “Those attributes will surely help our team.
-His prime is ahead of him and we are excited to help him maximize his potential.”
+His prime is ahead of him, and we are excited to help him maximize his potential.”